Programs & Tours

 Wednesday Evening Spring Migration Walks in Central Park

-Wednesdays, April 24-May 22, 5:30-7pm
+Wednesdays, April 23-May 28, 5:30-7pm

-Witness the spectacle of spring migration on this five-week series of walks as a songbirds and other species follow the Atlantic Flyway northwards.
+Witness the spectacle of spring migration on this six-week series of walks as a songbirds and other species follow the Atlantic Flyway northwards.
 Look for orioles, tanagers, warblers, vireos, and other migrants in the wilds of Central Park, and learn about the finer points of their identification and ecology.
 Limited to 15.
 Register for the whole series or for individual walks.

 View Event →